What Is Monero?

-As elaborated in this Monero subreddit from 3 years ago, there was not only a Bytecoin premine but also falsifying the blockchain to show a fair distribution.
-Then, there were 2 years of “crippled” code that could have been improved but was not.
+As elaborated in this Monero subreddit from three years ago, there was not only a Bytecoin premine but also a falsifying of the blockchain to show a fair distribution.
+Then, there were two years of “crippled” code that could have been improved but was not.
 Ricardo Spagni aka “Fluffypony” said the Monero team fixed these problems in a few weeks.

-The main tech behind Monero is a balance of allowing the user to control their keys and operate privately with proven security mechanisms while also allowing malleability and development in the network.
-(E.g. variable blocksize, integration of Kovri)
+The main tech behind Monero is a balance of allowing you to control your keys and operate privately with proven security mechanisms while also allowing malleability and development in the network.
+(E.g. variable block size, integration of Kovri)

 The default set-up for Bitcoin transactions is completely transparent and pseudonymous if steps are not taken to obscure one’s identity and transactions (e.g. a VPN and mixing services).
 This means your IP address can be connected to your device (i.e. personal identity) with enough resources dedicated to connecting the two.

-Ring Signatures (shown above) are digital signatures where several signers sign a transaction.
-(Think: signing with a joint account but with no one knowing the true signer)
+Ring Signatures are digital signatures where several signers sign a transaction.
+Think: signing with a joint account but with no one knowing the true signer

 The sender generates a one-time spend key and the recipient is the only party that can detect and spend the money based on that key.

-Key images, a cryptographic key, are derived from each output being spent and prevent double spending.
+Key images, cryptographic keys, are derived from each output being spent and prevent double spending.
 This is because there’s one key image per output (expenditure) on the Blockchain.

 The sender can reveal just enough information for the miners to confirm the transaction without disclosing publicly the total amount spent.
-(Known as a “commit”) This allows the transaction to be validated as authentic without losing the privacy as a user.
+(Known as a “commit”) This allows the transaction to prove its authenticity without losing privacy as a user.

-A stealth address, also known as a one-time public key prevents recipient’s funds being linked with their wallet.
-That address can be audited by a 3rd party to prove the transaction occurred.
-(With the sender sharing their public view key)
+A stealth address ultimately prevents recipient’s funds being linked with their wallet.
+However, a 3rd party can audit that address to prove the transaction occurred.
+(By the sender sharing their public view key)

 The recipient can now spend those funds using their private spend key.
-This occurs without the sender, recipient, nor the amount transacted publicly linked.
+This occurs without the sender or recipient wallets, nor the amount transacted publicly linked.

 This process is very succinctly explained in this Monero Bitcointalk thread (numbers go with a picture below):